 Young people who:

 - Are aged from 14 to 16 years at 21 September 2020

 - Are currently enrolled in secondary school in Victoria

 - Would not usually have the opportunity to participate in an intensive drama course due to disadvantage in one or more of the following areas: economic, educational, geographic and/or social/personal

 We strongly encourage teachers to nominate students who identify as Aboriginal and/or Torres Strait Islander, those from culturally and linguistically diverse backgrounds, and those with disabilities.

-MTC gratefully acknowledges the generous support of the late Betty Amsden AO DSJ.
+MTC gratefully acknowledges the generous support of the Betty Amsden Foundation.